marcvanderkamp/enlighten/README.md

 Usage:
   dynam.sh \<pdb file\> \<ligand name\> [simulation time in ps.
 Default=100]
-- Requires prep.sh to be run successfully first (and directory/filenames to stay as they were when prep.sh was run)
+- Requires prep.sh AND struct.sh to be run successfully first (and directory/filenames to stay as they were when prep.sh was run)
 - Should be run in the same directory where prep.sh was run
 - To get the required input files from the cloned repository, set ENLIGHTEN environment variable; see point 4) above (User will be alerted if not SET)
 - Currently only possible to run the simulation protocols with sander (free with AmberTools14 or later)